 Lemony Snicket Dons A Trenchcoat

-It's been more than six years since Daniel Handler, aka Lemony Snicket, concluded his enormously popular 13-volume young adult series, A Series of Unfortunate Events.
-Now Handler has revived the Snicket narrator in his YA novel Who Could That Be at This Hour?
+It has been more than six years since Daniel Handler, aka Lemony Snicket, concluded his enormously popular 13-volume young adult series, A Series of Unfortunate Events.
+Handler recently revived the Snicket narrator, however, in his YA novel Who Could That Be at This Hour?

 The book is the first of a series — All the Wrong Questions —and a prequel to A Series of Unfortunate Events.
 It tracks the young Snicket's adventures during his apprenticeship at the V.F.D., a mysterious organization that readers familiar with the Snicket stories will recognize.